saxenaj/ManyDG/README.md

     - ```drugrec/```
         - this is the folder stores data for drug recommendation task
         - **data_process.py**: this file is used for processing MIMIC-III data for the task
-        - before running the scripts, please refer to https://physionet.org/content/mimiciii/1.4/ for downloading the latest version of MIMIC data
-        - refer to https://github.com/sjy1203/GAMENet and https://github.com/ycq091044/SafeDrug for trouble shooting
     - ```Seizure/```
     - ```sleep/```
         - this is the data folder for the processed sample-based Sleep-EDF cassette portion.